 For CCB, once a determination of CCB entitlement or no entitlement has been made for an individual and a child, the individual will be notified in writing in all cases of the outcome of this decision.

 In cases where the reconciliation of FTB is triggered by the lodgement of an income tax return, the reconciliation outcome may be advised to the ATO.
-The ATO may use some or all of the payment for the recovery of any tax debts.
-Once tax debts have been recovered, the ATO may use any remaining tax refund to recover FTB or CCB debts.
-If the ATO is unable to fully recover a debt from the individual's or partner's tax refund (where the partner consents to such recovery), the residual debt amount will be advised to the FAO for recovery.
-If the individual is entitled to a top-up, the FAO will be advised, who will issue the payment.
+The ATO may use some or all of a top-up payment for the recovery of any tax debts (after it has been used to recover family assistance debts).
+Conversely, once a tax refund has been applied to any tax debts, that may exist, the ATO may use any remaining tax refund to recover FTB or CCB debts.
+If the ATO is unable to fully recover a debt from the individual's or partner's tax refund (where the partner consents to such recovery), the residual debt amount will be advised to Centrelink for recovery.
+If the individual is entitled to a top-up, Centrelink will be advised, who will issue the payment.

-Act reference: FA(Admin)Act section 106 Notice of review decision to be given, section 82 Methods of recovery, section 84A Setting off arrears of family assistance against debt owed, section 87 Application of income tax refund owed to person, section 92A Setting off arrears of family assistance of person against another person's debt, section 93 Application of income tax refund owed to another person
+Act reference: FA(Admin)Act section 106 Notice of review decision to be given, section 82 Methods of recovery, section 84A Setting off family assistance against debt owed, section 87 Application of income tax refund owed to person, section 92A Setting off family assistance of person against another person's debt, section 93 Application of income tax refund owed to another person

 Due to different information being required to reconcile FTB and CCB, reconciliation can occur at different times for each payment, depending on when this information is available.